Charles I Louis: Electorate

 After this unhappy dénouement to Charles Louis's participation in English politics, he at last returned to the now devastated Electorate of the Palatinate in the autumn of 1649.
 Over the more than thirty years of his reign there, he strove with some success to rebuild his shattered territory.
-In foreign affairs, he pursued a pro-French course, marrying his daughter Elizabeth Charlotte to Philip I, Duke of Orléans, Louis XIV's brother, in 1671.
+In foreign affairs, he pursued a pro-French course, marrying his daughter Elizabeth Charlotte to Philippe I, Duke of Orléans, Louis XIV's brother, in 1671.
 After his restoration, his relations with his relatives continued to deteriorate.
 His British relations never forgave him for his course in the Civil War, while his mother and siblings resented his parsimony.

+His sister, Sophia of Hanover, wrote in her memoirs that right after marrying his wife, Charlotte of Hesse-Kassel, "her eyebrows [...] made too much of a contrast with her hair".

+The marriage went from bad to worse right in front of Sophia's eyes.
+After being pregnant three times in three years, Charlotte refused to allow him into her bed chambers anymore.
+After this, their relationship deteriorated.
+He once hit his wife so hard that her nose bled, despite her efforts to make him happy -- for example, once bringing him an expensive horse.

-The most notable facet of his reign was probably his unilateral divorce of his wife, Charlotte of Hesse-Kassel, and subsequent marriage to Marie Luise von Degenfeld.
+The most notable facet of his reign was probably his unilateral divorce of his wife, and subsequent marriage to Marie Luise von Degenfeld.
 This second wife was given the unique title of Raugravine (Raugräfin, countess of uninhabited or uncultivated lands), and their children were known as the Raugraves.